 - a) β -adrenergic receptors;

-- b) α_2 -adrenergic receptors; c)I1-imidazoline receptors;
+- b) α_2 -adrenergic receptors;

-- d) α_1 -adrenergic receptors;

-- e) Angiotensin-II receptors;
+- c) I1-imidazoline receptors;

-- f) N_m-cholinergic receptors.

-5. Mechanisms of hypotensive action of diuretics:
+- 5. Mechanisms of hypotensive action of diuretics:

-- a)Reduction of the circulating blood volume; - b)Increase in the synthesis of vasolytic prostaglandins in the kidney; - c)Reduction of the vessel response to vasoconstrictors; - d)For some diuretics direct vasolytic action; - e) A decrease in the heart rate.
+- a) Reduction of circulating blood volume;

+- b) Increase in the synthesis of vasolytic prostaglandins in the kidney;

+- c) Reduction of vessel response to vasoconstrictors;

+- d) For some diuretics direct vasolytic action;

+- e) Decrease in the heart rate.